-In March, large gatherings such as Austin’s SXSW, Rome’s marathon and St. Patrick’s Day parades in Chicago, Dublin and Boston were cancelled.
-Students were sent home early or classes went online at MIT, Harvard University and Cornell University.
+In March, 2020, large gatherings such as Austin’s SXSW, Rome’s marathon and St. Patrick’s Day parades in Chicago, Dublin, and Boston were cancelled.
+Students were sent home early or classes went online at MIT, Harvard University, and Cornell University.

 “The WHO had not declared a pandemic since 2009,” according to the New York Times, “when it gave that designation to a new strain of H1N1 influenza.”
-(The CDC estimated that between 151,700 and 575,400 people worldwide died from H1N1.)
+(The US Centers for Disease Control and Prevention (CDC) estimated that between 151,700 and 575,400 people worldwide died from H1N1.)

-Notable figures infected with the virus include Oscar-winner Tom Hanks, the UK’s Prince Charles, actor Idris Elba and US Senator Rand Paul.
-On March 24, Tony Award-winning playwright Terrence McNally (Kiss of the Spider Woman) died of complications from COVID-19.
+Notable figures infected with the virus include Oscar-winner Tom Hanks, the UK’s Prince Charles, actor Idris Elba, and US Senator Rand Paul.
+On March 24, 2020, Tony Award-winning playwright Terrence McNally (Kiss of the Spider Woman) died of complications from COVID-19.

-On March 24, the 2020 summer Olympics in Japan were postponed.
+On March 24 of that year, the 2020 summer Olympics in Japan were postponed.

-As of March 25, worldwide cases were being reported as 438,100 people infected with the virus, with a death toll of at least 19,641.
-In the US, there were 59,502 known cases, according to a New York Times database, and at least 804 deaths due to the pandemic.
+As of March 25, 2020, worldwide cases were being reported as 438,100 people infected with the virus, with a death toll of at least 19,641.
+In the United States, there were 59,502 known cases, according to a New York Times database, and at least 804 deaths due to the pandemic.

-In April, the US became the country with the most recorded COVID-19 cases, outpacing countries with larger populations.
-On April 9, the Johns Hopkins University reported 432,579 US cases and 14,830 deaths.
+In April, 2020, the United States became the country with the most recorded COVID-19 cases, outpacing countries with larger populations.
+On April 9, 2020, Johns Hopkins University reported 432,579 US cases and 14,830 deaths.
 Health officials recommended that people wear cloth masks and gloves when in public, in addition to social distancing and hand washing guidelines.

 Those numbers would continue to grow.
-By April 29, the U.S. would have more than 1 million recorded COVID-19 cases, which accounted for a third of the worldwide total.
-The death toll in the U.S. would rise to more than 59,000, which surpassed the number of U.S. casualties in the Vietnam War.
+By April 29, the United States would have more than 1 million recorded COVID-19 cases, which accounted for a third of the worldwide total.
+The death toll in the United States would rise to more than 59,000, which surpassed the number of US casualties in the Vietnam War.

 “There is a real risk that you will trigger an outbreak you may not be able to control,” Fauci said, “[it] but could even set you back on the road to try to get economic recovery.
 It would almost turn the clock back instead of going forward.”

-In May and June, some countries—including the U.S.—began relaxing restrictions and reopening businesses.
-On June 22, the Washington Post updated its state-by-state overview of COVID cases and precautions.
-As testing becomes more widely available, and communities begin to emerge from the shut-down, cases several states reported both increasing numbers of cases and fatalities.
-Those states include: Arizona, Arkansas, California, North Carolina, South Carolina, Tennessee and Texas.
-For the first time since June 7, fatalities started to increase rather than follow a downward trend, according to the Post.
+In May and June of 2020, some countries—including the United States—began relaxing restrictions and reopening businesses.
+On June 22, 2020, the Washington Post updated its state-by-state overview of COVID cases and precautions.
+As testing becomes more widely available, and communities begin to emerge from the shut-down, several states reported both increasing numbers of cases and fatalities.
+Those states include: Arizona, Arkansas, California, North Carolina, South Carolina, Tennessee, and Texas.
+For the first time since June 7, 2020, fatalities started to increase rather than follow a downward trend, according to the Washington Post.

-As of June 25, the worldwide COVID infection total was 9.49 million confirmed cases, including 484,155 deaths.
-In the U.S., confirmed COVID cases numbered 2.4 million, with 122,238 known deaths, according to Johns Hopkins University.
+As of June 25, 2020, the worldwide COVID infection total was 9.49 million confirmed cases, including 484,155 deaths.
+In the United States, confirmed COVID cases numbered 2.4 million, with 122,238 known deaths, according to Johns Hopkins University.
 Given those numbers, roughly 5 percent of confirmed cases result in death.